The Day of the Dwarf

 “Did you swallow a ring of regeneration or something?”.
 I asked,

-not believing what I was told I was seeing.
+NOT believing what I was told I was seeing.
 “Or does that sword of

-yours drop your armor class to minus thirty?”
+yours drop your AC to -30?”

 “Neither, really.
 I’m just lucky.”

 “Damn,” I said.
-I looked at everyone else, made a decision, and I should say something here.
-As I said, Dan was fair, not only to
+I looked at everyone else, made a decision, and

 on this place.”
-I then took off the amulet that gave me control over attack any demigod, god, demon prince or arch-devil in the past
+I then took off the amulet that gave me control over

-my alter-ego, and I began to shapechange into a green-skinned giant without very heavy losses and many failures.
-We’d lost whole parties
+my alter-ego, and I began to shapechange into a green-skinned giant

 with muscles the size of tree trunks.
 “I want to smash this place!
-Hulk in the past, of levels not much lower than our own now, tying to
+Hulk

 has had it!”